HOME

 Infrared imagery shows the amount of heat emitted by the different cloud features and the surface of the earth.

-Infrared images show clouds at higher levels better because they are colder.
-The images shown are really negatives of the images, because areas that are white are ones that are colder (emit less infrared light),
+negatives of the images, because areas that are white are ones that are colder (emit less infrared light),

 and areas that are dark are warmer.
 Most the of the Satellite images shown here are IR.